skedgo/tripkit-react/src/doc/md/Styles.md

 ```

-Passing the styles override through component property is just possible if you use that component directly, while you
+Passing the styles override through component property is just possible if you render that component directly, while you
-need the global root level scheme if not, that is, if you use a higher level component (e.g. TKUITripPlanner) that in
+need the global root level scheme if instad you use a higher level component (e.g. TKUITripPlanner) that in
-turn uses, at some point below in the components hierarchy, the component whose styles you want to override.
+turn renders at some point below the component whose styles you want to override.